regcs/AliceLG/README.md

 ## About the Repository
 This repository is to provide a beta version of the add-on to anyone who would like to test it.

-Please keep in mind that this beta version of the add-on may contain errors that cause Blender to crash.
+Please keep in mind that this beta version of the add-on might contain errors that cause Blender to crash.
 If you find a bug or have any idea for a missing feature, please open an issue in this repository with a detailed description.
 Thank you for your help and have fun blendering your holograms! :)

 ## Main Features
 - integration into the common Blender workflow